I tried building a local AI coding environment with Ollama and OpenCode

 What is Ollama

 Ollama is an open-source tool for running LLMs in a local environment.
-It allows you to download and run various open-source models like Meta Llama and Google Gemma with a single command.
+It allows you to download and run various open-source models such as Meta Llama and Google Gemma with a single command.

 What is OpenCode

-OpenCode is an open-source terminal-based AI coding agent.
-Similar to Claude Code or GitHub Copilot CLI, it creates and edits code based on natural language instructions in the terminal.
+OpenCode is an open-source, terminal-based AI coding agent.
+Similar to Claude Code and GitHub Copilot CLI, it creates and edits code in the terminal based on natural language instructions.

-The key feature of OpenCode is its compatibility with over 75 LLM providers.
-In addition to cloud models from OpenAI, Anthropic, and Google, it can also use local models running through Ollama.
-This means you can run an AI coding agent completely locally without depending on external APIs.
+A key feature of OpenCode is its support for over 75 LLM providers.
+In addition to cloud-based models from OpenAI, Anthropic, and Google, it can also use locally running models via Ollama.
+This means you can run an AI coding agent entirely locally without relying on external APIs.

 Step 1: Install Ollama

-First, let's install Ollama.
-While it can be installed via Homebrew, the official GitHub README.md recommends using their installation script, so we'll use that method.
+First, install Ollama.
+It can also be installed via Homebrew, but the official GitHub README.md introduces an installation method using the officially recommended install script, so I will use that approach.

 curl -fsSL https://ollama.com/install.sh | sh